toluLikesToCode/poly-state/docs-development(ignore these for now)/dev-workflow-guide(gpt).md

 npm link
 ```

-This makes `open-store` available globally for linking to other projects.
+This makes `poly-state` available globally for linking to other projects.

 #### 2. Link to Your Test Project